kristianwiklund/ff/README.md

 --

-Things that used to work in 1993 but do not work now:
+Things that used to work in 1993 that I had to fix now:

 * Critical: